 - Holds your contractor accountable for their work to make sure that safety is at the forefront of your project.

 Your licensed electrician should be able to pull any applicable permits to complete your project.
 If a contractor requests that you obtain a permit, this may be cause for concern.

 Question: How do I Avoid Con Artists and Scams

-Below is a list of red flags that should cause you to investigate your potential contractor further.
+Below is a list of red flags indicating you should investigate your potential contractor further.
 Be wary if they:

 - Arrive in an unmarked vehicle.
-All company vehicles are required to have a contractors license number displayed on the vehicle.
+All company vehicles are required to have a contractors license number displayed on them.

-- Refuse to give you a written proposal or contract in regard to the scope of work that is to be performed.
+- Refuse to give you a written proposal or contract in regard to the scope of work to be performed.

 - Request that you obtain necessary permits.

-- Promote the idea that a permit is not needed to cover up the fact that they are not qualified to pull a permit.
+- Promote the idea that a permit is not needed; often a way to cover up the fact that they are not qualified to pull a permit.

 - Refuse or are unable to provide their MN License number.

 - Require full payment before work begins.
 The industry standard is 1/2 down at the start or prior to the start of work.